rangv/MarchWorkshop/AzureMaps/README.md

 }
 ```

 9. Next we will define the expressions for the Time Series Insights chart that displays the temperature and humidity information.
+Add the following code to the onload event handler.

 ```
 var tsiClient = new TsiClient();